Frans Francken the Elder

-Frans Francken I or Frans Francken the Elder (1542, Herentals – 1616, Antwerp) was a Flemish painter who was one of the principal painters in Antwerp during the Counter-Reformation.
+Frans Francken I or Frans Francken the Elder (1542–1616) was a Flemish painter who was one of the principal painters in Antwerp during the Counter-Reformation.
 He is mainly known for his large altarpieces and allegorical paintings.
-He was a member of the Francken dynasty of painters that played an important role in the Antwerp art scene in the 17th century.
+He was a member of the Francken dynasty of painters that played an important role in the Antwerp art scene in the late 16th century and the 17th century.

 Life

 Francken was born in Herentals as the son of Nicholas Francken, an obscure painter from Herentals.
 His father later settled in Antwerp and was likely his first teacher.
 He became a master of the Antwerp Guild of St. Luke in 1567 and was its deacon in 1587.
 His younger brothers Hieronymus Francken I and Ambrosius Francken I both became successful painters.
-The early biographer Karel van Mander stated that Frans Francken the Elder was a pupil of the leading Antwerp Mannerist painter Frans Floris.
+The early biographer Karel van Mander wrote that Frans Francken the Elder was a pupil of the leading Antwerp Romanist painter Frans Floris.
+The Romanists were Netherlandish painters who had typically travelled to Italy to study the works of leading Italian High Renaissance artists such as Michelangelo, Raphael and their followers.
+Their art assimilated these Italian influences into the Northern painting tradition.

-In 1571 he collaborated with his older brother Hieronymus on a large Adoration of the Magi triptych (Brussels, Royal Museums of Fine Arts of Belgium and London, Brompton Oratory) which bears his monogram as well as that of his younger brother Frans.
+In 1571 he collaborated with his older brother Hieronymus on a large Adoration of the Magi triptych (Brussels, Royal Museums of Fine Arts of Belgium and London, Brompton Oratory) which bears his monogram as well as that of his brother Hieronymus.
 The brothers included self-portraits in profile: Hieronymus on the left side and Frans on the right side of the triptych.

-Frans Francken married Elisabeth Mertens.
-At the time of his death in 1619 their surviving children were Thomas, Frans, Hieronymus, Ambrosius II, Magdalena and Elisabeth.